 Sensory gardens can also be created which have tactile qualities which appeal even for those with little sight or sense of smell.
 Soft hairy leaves of Stachys lanata ( Lambs ears) are loved by children and adults as they are eminently strokable, and few can resist running their hands through the soft grass of Festuca tenuisimma much of the current appeal of grasses is the light coming through the seedheads as they wave in the lightest breeze.
 The sound of rain and wind passing through leaves gives extra interest and the ‘white noise’ created by wind through Bamboo or Poplar leaves is useful to blank outside intrusive road noise, increasing the sense of place and isolation.

-Bright colours especially the autumnal shades of orange red an2013-10-02-17-13-59d yellow show up well in the low angled sun.
+Bright colours especially the autumnal shades of orange red and yellow show up well in the low angled sun.
 Some people have trouble distinguishing subtle tones so a blast of strong saturated colour is cheerful lighten the heart as the days shorten.